VictorTeixeiraS/projects/projects/link-analyzer/4-urls_from_html/readme.md

 ## getURLsFromHTML()

 `getURLsFromHTML(htmlBody, baseURL)` takes 2 arguments.
-The first is an HTML string like we discussed earlier, the second is the root URL of the website we're crawling.
+The first is an HTML string as we discussed earlier, while the second is the root URL of the website we're crawling.
 This will allow us to rewrite [relative URLs into absolute URLs](https://www.seoclarity.net/resources/knowledgebase/difference-relative-absolute-url-15325/).

 It returns an *un-normalized* array of all the URLs found within the HTML.

 ## Write some tests before writing your code

-* Test that relative urls are converted to absolute urls.
+* Test that relative URLs are converted to absolute URLs.
-* Test to be sure you find *all* the a tags in a body of html
+* Test to be sure you find *all* the `<a>` tags in a body of HTML

 Then go ahead and implement the function itself!